phimuemue/openschafkopf/examples/wenz_tout_eu_hu_su_sa_sz_sk/README.md

 * For position 2: 86.59%
 * For position 3: 90.29%

-# My take for position 1 or 2
+# My take

+My thoughts:

-TODO: In this case, Schelln is dangerous and leads to a direct loss if another player has no Schelln but holds Gras-Unter.
-In addition to that, other Farben may lead to loss if the player's Herz- or Schelln-Unter can be topped by another player.
+* Schelln is dangerous and we assume a direct loss if another player is Schelln frei but holds Gras-Unter.
+* Other Farben may lead to loss if the player's Her- or Schelln-Unter can be topped by another opponent's Gras-Unter.

+`script.sh` computes the winning probability accordingly.
+It can be customized by setting `EPI_POSITION` to 1, 2 or 3, depending on the player's position.
+The results are:

+* For position 1: 82.96%
+* For position 2: 87.43%
+* For position 3: 92.08%

+I.e. they are all slightly higher than the student's results.

-# My take for position 3
+# Special casing position 3

-When the Wenz Tout is played in the last position, the game is only lost if the opening player chooses Schelln, and player 1 or 2 has no schelln *and* holds Gras-Unter.
+The Wenz Tout in the last position is only lost if the opening player chooses Schelln, and player 1 or 2 has no schelln *and* holds Gras-Unter.

 We can simulate this by fixing the hand of player 3 to EU HU SU SA SZ SK, randomly distributing the other cards onto players 0 to 2.

 If I got it right, the student assumed that player 0 plays a card of their longest Farben without an Ass.
 If there are multiple applicable Farben, player 0 chooses randomly between them.

-This is implemented by `position_3.sh`.
+This is special-cased in `position_3.sh`.
 Running it resulted in this:

 ```
 [[Eichel, Gras, Herz], 0, 0, 0] 8481 (0.85%)